jedondata/portfolio/README.md

-## Hi there 👋, This is Jed
-##### Data Scientist, Chemical Engineer
-  -- 😄 Pronouns: he/him
+# --- I’m currently working on this page. ---
+Hi, this is Jed.
+I am **currently** working on this page.

+I am a *Data Scientist* and a *Chemical Engineer* from the Philippines :philippines:
-I am making this portfolio to share my learning progress.
+This portfolio to share my learning progress and projects.

+Pronouns: he/him
-Skills: Machine Learning | Deep Learning | Python
+Skills: Machine Learning, Deep Learning, Python

-- 🔭 I’m currently working on this page.
-- 😄 Pronouns: he/him

 ### Education
 Data Science, PSM

 ### Work Experiences
-Data Analyst @ S&P Global
+Data Analyst

 ### Projects